-The exact date of Frederick Douglass’s birth is unknown.
-We know the likely year, 1818, from the slave census of his master Aaron Anthony, who may also have been his father.
+The exact day of Frederick Douglass’s birth is unknown.
+We know the year, 1818, from the slave ledger of his master Aaron Anthony.
 His likely birth month, February, is an estimate.
 In his later years, Douglass chose to celebrate his birthday on February 14th because his mother Harriet once called him ‘my Valentine’.

 Douglass is one of my favorite people that ever inhabited the world.
 He was born into slavery in Maryland, was mostly self-educated, escaped to freedom when he was 20, married the loving and strong Anna Murray, and became one of the most eloquent and influential advocates for civil rights in American, and, indeed, world history.
 He was an author, orator, preacher, activist, statesman, patriarch, musician, and world traveler.
 Not only was he a motivated, resourceful, brilliant, complicated, and incredibly fascinating person, I think he was oh-so-handsome too.

 Here are a few links to some articles and works of art by, about, and inspired by the great Frederick Douglass, including my own work.

 7 Haunts of Frederick Douglass in New York City – by Amy Cools for Untapped Cities

 Frederick Douglass – by Ronald Sundstrom for Stanford Encyclopedia of Philosophy